leeallennyc/data-structures-fall-2020/final_app_demo/README.md

 Final App Demo Details: [Final Demo App](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/final_app_demo)

 ## Summary:
-The purpose of this assignment was to provide a foundation for final assignment 1, 2, and 3.
+The purpose is to provide an overview and summary of work for final assignments 1, 2, and 3.

 ---
-### Process

-#### Final Assignment 1 (AA Meetings Map)
+#### Final Assignment 1 (AA Meetings Map) -- Description [here](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/Final_Assignment1/final_assignment_1.md)

-* After a few days of troubleshooting, I came to realize that I needed to add the `dotenv.config();` after requiring the `const dotenv = require('dotenv');` -- this took me some time to figure out.
+* This assignment is a culmination of work from [week 1](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week1), [week 2](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week2), [week 3](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week3), [week 4](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week4), [week 6](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week6), [week 7](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7), [week 10](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week10), and [week 11](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week11).
+* Our goal was to re-architect an Alcoholics Anonymous map based application, from scraping `.txt` and `.html` files, cleaning and reorganizing to JSON format, and inserting our data into A PostgreSQL database.
+Details from each week are included above, this represents a high level overview of where the project currently is.

+* At the moment, I'm working through how to connect the front and backends, and am having trouble with connecting user inputs to the client view.
+It seems as though I'm missing a critcal piece to make this interactive with user input.

-* For this sample of the AA Map, I changed the sample query to one where I could test a few locations above a certain latitude:
+* For this current view of the AA Map, I changed the sample query to one where I could test a few locations above a certain latitude:
 ```js
  var thisQuery = `SELECT lat, lng, json_agg(json_build_object('loc', buildingName, 'address', address, 'zipcode', zipcode)) as meetings
                     FROM aalocations
                     WHERE address LIKE '%96th%' OR lat > 40.801
                     GROUP BY lat, lng;`;
 ```
-* The current sample of the map looks like this:
+* The current view of the map:
+* At the moment, I'm having trouble with connecting the database queries with the front end in Leaflet.js -- resulting in problems with the project being dynamic for user input.
+* I will continue working on this connection -- by using either an AJAX request, AWS lambda function and endpoint, or other process.

 <img src="https://github.com/leeallennyc/data-structures-fall-2020/blob/master/final_app_demo/images/AA_starterMap.png" alt="Map" title="Map" width=80% height=80% />

-#### Final Assignment 2 (Process Blog)
+#### Final Assignment 2 (Process Blog) -- Description [here](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/Final_Assignment2/final_assignment_2.md)

-* For the Process blog, I input my credentials from [week 5](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week5/wa05_b.js)
-* Adapting the params of the query for the blog, I input the following:
+* The process blog is a culmination of work from [week5](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week5), [week6](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week6), [week7](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7), [week8](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week8), [week10](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week10), and [week11](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week11)
+* Our goal was to establish blog entry, and input those entries into a [DynamoDB database on AWS](https://aws.amazon.com/dynamodb/).
+* After adapting the params from [week 5](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week5/wa05_b.js), I worked to create a frontend view to place this data in:
 ```js
 var params = {
     TableName : "processblog",